wacncontent/CustomizeTool/output/articles/virtual-network/virtual-networks-create-site-to-site-cross-premises-connectivity.md

 ##  Prerequisites

 -  A Microsoft account with at least one valid, active Azure subscription.
-If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
-If you have an MSDN Subscription, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).
+If you do not already have an Azure subscription, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).<!-- deleted by customization If you have an MSDN Subscription, see [Windows Azure Special Pricing: MSDN, MPN, and Bizspark Benefits](http://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/). -->

 If you are using this tutorial to configure a working cross-premises virtual network that is customized for your organization, you need the following: